8 Reasons to Visit South Devon

 6. Abundance of Accommodation

 Whether your preference is 5 star luxury, boutique, rural retreat or holiday park, South Devon has accommodation to suit all tastes and budgets.
-There are also plenty of options to holiday with your dog.
+There is plenty of choice for couples, families and even the dog!

 Glazebrook House is a luxurious, boutique hotel and restaurant near South Brent which promises a surprise around every corner with nine unique rooms.